ITSSimulators/ODRoNeS/doc/logics.md

 ODRoNeS (OpenDRIVE Road Network System)
 =======================================
-The Road Network System is essentially an array of connected `sections` on a system that will allow you to use both cartesian to road coordinates interchangeably.
+The Road Network System `rns` is essentially an array of connected `sections` on a system that will allow you to use both cartesian to road coordinates interchangeably.

 `sections`, are essentially a dynamic array of (roughly) parallel lanes,